Nextome/nextome.github.io/docs/Nextome SDK/Getting Started/ios-getting-started.md

     pod repo-art update
     ```

 5. Create a Podfile if you don't already have one.
 From the root of your project directory, run the following command

     ```bash
-    pod repo-art update
+    pod init
     ```

-6. To your Podfile, be sure that the platform is at least 13.2 then ad the CocoaPods specs source and the cocoapods-art plugin.
+6. To your Podfile, be sure that the platform is at least 13.2 then add the CocoaPods specs source and the cocoapods-art plugin.
 Then add the PhoenixSdk pod

     ```
     platform :ios, '13.2'